Non co-adapted couplings of Brownian motions on free, step 2 Carnot groups: Introduction

 If Inequality (\ref{eq: Chap1Aldous}) can been changed into an equality, the coupling is called maximal (note that a maximal coupling is not always successful).
 When the two quantities in (\ref{eq: Chap1Aldous}) have the same order in $t$, the coupling is called efficient.
 In an Euclidean space and more generally for a Riemannian manifold having a kind of "reflection structure" just like the plane or the sphere, a maximal and successful coupling is the reflection coupling (see~\cite{ReflKuwada,HsuSturmMaxEuc}).
 Maximal couplings of càdlàg processes can always be constructed on Polish spaces~\cite{MaximalCouplingSverchkov}.
 However, most of these constructions are not Markovian and even not co-adapted, i.e., we need some knowledge of the future of one of the process to construct the second one.
 Their study can then be difficult.

 In the case of SubRiemannian Brownian motions, the recent results on the Heisenberg group $\hh$ suggest that maximal couplings, or at least efficient couplings, can be obtained only with non co-adapted couplings.
 Indeed, in \cite{banerjee2017coupling}, Banerjee, Gordina and Mariano gave the explicit construction of a non co-adapted successful coupling on $\hh$.
 They proved not only that this coupling is efficient, but also that co-adapted coupling strategies cannot produce any efficient couplings.
 In particular, the successful co-adapted strategies on $\hh$ by Ben Arous, Cranston and Kendall \cite{CranstonKolmogorov} and Kendall \cite{kendall2007coupling,kendall-coupling-gnl} are not efficient.
-To enforce this idea, similar results have been obtained by Banerjee and Kendall for the Kolmogorov diffusion \cite{BanerjeeKolmogorov} which, as the Heisenberg Brownian motion is an hypoelliptic diffusion.
+To enforce this idea, similar results have been obtained by Banerjee and Kendall for the Kolmogorov diffusion \cite{BanerjeeKolmogorov} which, as the Heisenberg Brownian motion, is an hypoelliptic diffusion.

 Following these works, successful and efficient couplings have been studied in various subRiemannian manifolds.
 In \cite{KendallSU(2)}, we extended Kendall's coupling from $\hh$ to $SU(2)$.
-In \cite{Nonco-adaptedSU(2)} we constructed a non co-adapted coupling inspired from from the work by Banerjee, Gordina and Mariano $SU(2)$ and to $SL(2,\mathbb{R})$ (on $SL(2,\mathbb{R})$, the strategy is a.s. successful only if the Brownian motions start from the same vertical fiber).
+In \cite{Nonco-adaptedSU(2)} we constructed a non co-adapted successful coupling, inspired from from the work by Banerjee, Gordina and Mariano, on $SU(2)$ and on $SL(2,\mathbb{R})$ (on $SL(2,\mathbb{R})$, the strategy is a.s. successful only if the Brownian motions start from the same vertical fiber).
 Using a different strategy, Luo and Neel \cite{luo2024nonmarkovian} constructed a successful coupling on $\hh$, $SU(2)$ and $SL(2,\mathbb{R})$ (with the same initial conditions).
-They also extended this method to the non-isotropic Heisenberg groups and the universal covering of $SL(2,\mathbb{R})$.
-In particular, their strategy is efficient when the Brownian motions start from the same vertical fiber.
+They also extended this method to the non-isotropic Heisenberg groups and the universal covering of $SL(2,\mathbb{R})$. {In particular, when the Brownian motions start from the same vertical fiber, their strategy is not merely efficient but is maximal.}

-For all these non co-adapted strategies, the coupling rate $\pr(\tau>t)$ can be upper-bounded in function of $t$ and of the initial distance $d_{cc}(g,\tg)$ (where $d_{cc}$ is the usual subRiemannian distance, namely the Carnot-Carathéodory distance).
-Aside from an estimate of the Total Variation distance between the laws of the subRiemannian Brownian motions, this provides a direct inequality for the associated heat-semi group $P_t$:
+For all these non co-adapted strategies, the coupling rate $\pr(\tau>t)$ can be {upper-bounded by a function of $t$} and of the initial distance $d_{cc}(g,\tg)$ (where $d_{cc}$ is the usual subRiemannian distance, namely the Carnot-Carathéodory distance). {Using \eqref{eq: Chap1SemigpIn0}, this provides an estimate of the Total Variation distance between the laws of the subRiemannian Brownian motions as well as a direct inequality for the associated heat-semi group: